-21-year-old identified as victim in overnight shooting
+Man, 21, killed in overnight shooting on Old Rafe Mayer Road

 Trending News

-BATON ROUGE - a 21-year-old male was shot and killed along Old Rafe Mayer Rd. on Tuesday morning.
+BATON ROUGE - a 21-year-old man was shot and killed along Old Rafe Mayer Road on Tuesday morning.

-East Baton Rouge Sheriff's office confirms 21-year-old Clarence Jackson III was found dead around 12:30 a.m. on the 400 block of Old Rafe Mayer Rd. near Scenic Highway.
+East Baton Rouge Sheriff's office confirms 21-year-old Clarence Jackson III was found dead around 12:30 a.m. on the 400 block of Old Rafe Mayer Road near Scenic Highway.

 Deputies are investigating, no suspect or motive have been released.